 I might be repeating myself but here we go again.
 If you’re a personal account, sharing your life with a group of friends and family you might not even notice these changes.
 Nothing is changed for you.
 You still know if your boyfriend/girlfriend likes your photos.

-But if you’re business or a creator account with thousands of followers you think twice about what you’re gonna share with the masses.
+But if you’re a business or a creator account with thousands of followers you think twice about what you’re gonna share with the masses.
 Sure, they are strangers but it’s still a responsibility.
 Not to mention your livelihood depends on it.

 Likes used to mean popularity.